 MISSION & HISTORY.

-Hillview Baptist Church in Surprise, Arizona is a newer church in the West Valley.
-We officially launched in October of 2017.
+Hillview Baptist Church in Surprise, Arizona is a young church in the West Valley.
+We officially launched in October of 2017, and were meeting in an elementary school.
+Since then God has greatly blessed!
 We are still young but hopeful for a bright future here in Surprise.
 We love our God, our church, and our city.

 Hillview is located in Northeast Surprise and we desire to reach people all across the West Valley with the life changing truth of the gospel.
 Whether or not you call Surprise your home, we invite you to be part of what God is doing.

 We are all in need of a Savior.
 We value each person’s ability to influence others for Christ and to pursue God.
 Romans 3:23; Ephesians 4:11-13.